johnfmaner/covid19/README.md

 ## To do
 - [x] Create bash script to download data directly from OWID website.
 - [X] Easily swap between country and forecasting models
-- [X] Add helper functions.
+- [X] Add helper functions (ongoing) .
-- [ ] Use predictions to calculate total cases, compare to predictions built on total cases?
+- [X] (WIP) Use predictions to calculate total cases, compare to predictions built on total cases.
+Add confidence intervals next, compare which method is more effective.
-- [ ] Build shiny dashboard
+- [ ] Build shiny dashboard!